webdesignlu/Countdown-Website/README.md

 - website is responsive

 --------------
-- This was my very first "website" its likely horribly written and wasn't tested on many browsers except on mobile.
+- This was my very first "website".
+It wasn't tested on many browsers, except on mobile.

 -------------